artsandmetaphysics/goodlifeodyssey/_published/homer-teaches-us-to-die.md

 ---
 Created On: '2022-08-01T02:24:00+00:00'
-Description: Literature can instill wisdom by sharing with us the experiences of its authors.
+Description: 'Literature can instill wisdom by sharing with us the experiences of its

+  authors.'
 Last Edited: '2023-03-25T03:22:00+00:00'
 Published On: '2021-12-23'
 Slug: homer-teaches-us-to-die